divSivasankaran/Face-Recognition-on-Android/README.md

 Download the apk file from [here](https://drive.google.com/open?id=1wZIlJuSOf8ZBC93nQdwiwzVRaIp73ULt).

+This apk file should work for the architectures mentioned below with Android versions >= Marshmellow (API 23+). *This is the minimum requirement for facenet.*

 *Note:* You will have to allow installation from unknown sources option to install the app.
 I personally don't see any value is putting it out as a stand-alone app on playstore, as it is not a complete solution.
 Let me know if you think otherwise, and I'll consider putting it up.

 ## Supported architectures: